Austin Gallery

 A few things separate a great mesh chair from a bad one.
 Mesh grade and tension matter most — a tight, high-tension weave supports your back like a hammock and holds its shape for years, while cheap loose mesh sags and stops supporting.
 Then it is mesh back versus full mesh: most chairs breathe only through the back and keep a padded seat, while a true full-mesh chair puts a breathable pan under your legs too.
 On top of that, the usual ergonomics still apply — adjustable lumbar support to meet your lower spine, adjustable armrests (3D and 4D place your forearms exactly), and a recline or tilt to change posture through the day.

 For most people, a high-back mesh chair like the SIHOO M57 (~$190) is the smart default; if you run hot and want the seat to breathe too, the full-mesh Razer Fujin is the step up.
 Prefer a padded seat or a chair tuned for your lower back specifically?
-See our broader guide to the best office chairs of 2026 and our picks for the best office chairs for back pain.
+See our broader guide to the best office chairs of 2026, our picks for the best office chairs for back pain, or the leather high-back field in the best executive office chairs.
 Every link below goes to Amazon with our affiliate tag — we earn a small commission, at no cost to you, when you buy through us.

 Best Overall MeshOur Pick